narwhalacademy/zebra-crossing/README.md

 ### 👤 I don't want to give out my real phone number for online dating/networking/organizing

-For messaging apps that use phone numbers as the primary identifier/username (e.g. Signal, WhatsApp), get a secondary number from:
+For messaging apps that use phone numbers as the primary identifier/username (e.g. Signal, WhatsApp, Telegram), get a secondary number from:

 - [Twilio](https://www.burnerapp.com/) (1 USD/month, but complicated setup – see the Twilio section [here](https://medium.com/@geminiimatt/creating-an-online-persona-deb4cd8c7f46) and [this guide](https://source.opennews.org/articles/shields-using-signal-without-your-phone-number/))
 - [Burner](https://www.burnerapp.com/) (5 USD/month, but also has prepaid plans for short-term use, US numbers only)